Idaho: London Manor-Petersen

 Perrin Anderl has over 11 years of health care experience managing and directing multi-clinic operations, including outpatient and ambulatory settings.
 He has four years of project management experience providing support and coordination with organization senior leadership on variety of assignments and community health care improvement initiatives and is currently working for the Quality Innovation Network-Quality Improvement Organization, Comagine Health as an improvement advisor with most recent direct responsibility as the Utah state task lead for the Centers for Medicare & Medicaid Services immunization and diabetes self-management education projects.

 Washington: Jeff Sobotka, MBA

-Jeff is an Improvement Advisor for Comagine Health.
-He has almost 30 years of experience in Healthcare IT, Project Management, HIPAA security, and EHR selection and implementation.
-Jeff has worked at Comagine Health for QPP/MIPS, Meaningful Use, Value Based Purchasing, and Cardiovascular Prevention and Immunization initiatives supporting Million Hearts.
-Jeff has also provided technical and business process consulting to Ambulatory groups.
-He earned a Master of Business Administration degree, Project Management Certificate and CPHIMS certification.
+Jeff is an improvement advisor for Comagine Health.
+He has almost 30 years of experience in health care IT, project management, HIPAA security, and EHR selection and implementation.
+Jeff's worked at Comagine Health has included QPP/MIPS, meaningful use, value-based purchasing, and cardiovascular prevention and immunization initiatives supporting Million Hearts.
+Jeff has also provided technical and business process consulting to ambulatory groups.
+He has earned a Master of Business Administration degree, project management certificate and CPHIMS certification.